Geizhals-Preisvergleich/styleguide/README.md

 Since MDsveX is markdown you are free to use HTML markup where required.
 You might want to use the second option (img-tag) if you want to specify the size of the image manually.
 By default the image will be sized up to 100% of the width of the content area, depending on the size of your image file.

-## Adding a new page

-Add a new .svx file in `src/routes/[design|components]/` and add the page to the page structure tree in `src/components/Nav.svelte`

 ## Preview

 run `npm run dev` and open `http://localhost:3000`